Skip to main content

 Roswell sits in the Pecos Valley at the eastern foot of the Sacramento Mountains, and the libraries that accumulate there reflect a place that has been shaped by three powerful forces: the cattle industry that built the town, the oil and potash economy that sustained it through the twentieth century, and a single incident in July 1947 that gave it a permanent place in American popular culture.
 Those three forces have each produced their own literary ecosystem, and a Roswell estate can contain all three.

-The UFO dimension is the one that brings the most questions when I tell people I buy books in Roswell.
-Yes, I buy UFO and paranormal literature, and yes, it matters that I'm evaluating these collections in Roswell rather than somewhere else.
+The UFO dimension is the one that brings the most questions from people sorting a Roswell library.
+UFO and paranormal literature matters more here than almost anywhere else, and where a collection was assembled genuinely affects what's in it.
 The 1947 incident made the city a focus of UFO research for decades, and serious investigators — journalists, academics, former military — came to Roswell to conduct interviews, review documents, and build their understanding of what happened.
 Some of them left books behind.
 Some of the locals who participated in the investigation, or who simply lived through the media attention of the subsequent decades, built substantial libraries on the subject.
 A Roswell estate with a serious UFO collection isn't buying into a tourist gimmick — it's a reflection of genuine local history.

 The ranching history is equally deep and far less publicized outside the region.
 John Chisum, the Cattle King of the Pecos, built his empire in Chaves County, and his story intersects directly with the Lincoln County War and the mythology of Billy the Kid.
 The big Roswell-area ranches — the Jinglebob, the Bar W, the Spring River operations — are part of the formative history of the American cattle industry.
 The literature documenting this history, from trail drive accounts to range war narratives to the formal histories of specific ranches, is actively collected by Western historians and institutions.
 A Chaves County ranch family that's been there since the 1880s may hold documents and books that simply don't exist anywhere else.